bradallenfisher/dmd-course-materials/projects/design_fiction_project.md

 # Design fiction project
 ![Photo of a dissasembled consumer camera with its parts neatly laid out on a table](https://unsplash.it/3000/1500?image=36)
-## Project breif
+## Breif

-Design fictions are useful for referencing current issues, and yet proposing how something could be.
+Design fictions are useful for referencing current issues, while proposing how something could be.
+In this project, you will design and prototype a fictional ...

 [Insert passage from educause paper](http://files.eric.ed.gov/fulltext/EJ1043438.pdf)

-## Project breif
+## Scope

 ## Learning resources
 [Speculative Design](../topics/speculative_design.md)